1. Overview

 The casemix adjustment for CSC was introduced in the Improved methods for public service productivity: total, UK, 2019.
 The casemix adjustment starts in 2012.

-Since unit cost data is not available for CSC, and there is a known issue in the service area whereby some services (such as residential LAC) are more costly than others but are not associated with better child outcomes (see Residential care in England, The place of residential care in the English child welfare system, The lifelong health and wellbeing trajectories of people who have been in care).
+Since unit cost data are not available for CSC, and there is a known issue in the service area whereby some services (such as residential LAC) are more costly than others but are not associated with better child outcomes (see Residential care in England, the place of residential care in the English child welfare system, and The lifelong health and wellbeing trajectories of people who have been in care (PDF, 2.14MB)).
 An adjustment is made to the expenditure weighting of different output series.
 This captures changes in the cost of delivery that are associated with casemix characteristics.

 The casemix adjustment is estimated using data on the selected casemix characteristics at a local authority level for England only.
 The final casemix deflator is applied to the directly measured activity categories of safeguarding, secure and non-secure accommodation, adoptions and special guardianships for each of the devolved administrations.

-To estimate the casemix deflator for a service, a regression is run using the specification:
+To estimate the casemix deflator for a service, a regression is run using this specification,

 t is the year considered